Why Blood?

 2. You could say that it is through baptism that we come into contact with the cleansing blood of Jesus.

-C. This is why Ananias told Paul, “Arise and be baptized, and wash away your sins” in Acts 22:16.
+C. This is why Ananias told Paul to wash away his sins in baptism - Acts 22:16.

-1. It is not the water that cleanses, but the blood of Christ, contact by us in the watery grave of baptism.
+1. It is not the water that cleanses, but the blood of Christ, contacted by us in the watery grave of baptism - I Peter 3:21

 D. Recall also that Christ’s shed blood purchased the church.